 Best Splurge: Salon Le Mesnil Blanc de Blancs

-A top Champagne house with utterly strict standards, Salon makes vintage-dated Chardonnay only—no blending involved.
-It only declares a vintage in years when the growing season produces exceptional wine.
-As of this writing, only 40 vintages have been produced since 1905.
+A top Champagne house with utterly strict standards, Salon makes vintage-dated chardonnay only—no blending involved.
+It declares a vintage in years when the growing season produces exceptional wine.
+As of June 2020, only 40 vintages have been produced since 1905.

 Best for Mimosas: Billecart-Salmon Brut Rosé

 Region: Champagne, France | ABV: 12% | Tasting Notes: Tangy, Red berries, Fresh and vivacious

 This is the benchmark Champagne rosé that top sommeliers keep stocked for every occasion.
 You can't go wrong with Billecart, which has been producing bubbly for more than 200 years.
 With mouthwatering, tangy acidity, a wave of strawberry, cherry and raspberry fruit, along with immense freshness and verve, it is best enjoyed solo—however, the rosé will pair perfectly with a nice, Sunday morning Mimosa.